Volume I: The Books of the Sun and Moon

 The Case of the Skyscraper Sacrifice

 Allow me to explain.
+I can smell evil.

 The pituitary gland dangling low at the base of my brain may be among the most unique organs in human history.
 Ordinarily, that modest gland governs the hormones that make us big or small.
 Mine, however, harbored a tumor that stimulated such a violent overproduction of growth hormones my body outgrew itself as unrestrainedly as the cancer cells inhabiting it.
-Doctors declared removing the tumor would destroy my brain, doing nothing would allow me to continue my monstrous ascent until my heart failed.
+Doctors declared removing the tumor would destroy my brain.
+Doing nothing would allow me to continue my monstrous ascent until my heart failed.

 Brain or heart?
 Brain or heart?

-Though cursed, I became equally blessed.
+And yet, though cursed, I became equally blessed.

 That same tumor distorting my body compressed the nearby olfactory brain tissue.
 Doctors call it a sensory processing disorder but in effect, my nose can follow the scent trail of any man or beast.
 I can taste a soufflé from a mile away, smell a rose long after Valentine’s Day, and distinguish copper from iron in a single drop of blood.
 But most particularly–and most inconveniently–I can smell evil.

 Rather I should say souls, for it’s from the soul that the scent of evil emanates.
 I read souls like powdered fingerprints.
 I can tell where one has been and what it’s done–the more sinister the easier–though most every soul remains somewhat tainted, for as the famous poet said: “fairly examined, truly understood, no man is wholly bad, nor wholly good.”
-But the worst and darkest of evils–the ancient, deliberate, ritual kind–reeks unmistakably of sulphur, of brimstone, of rotten eggs left out in the sun, and I had smelled it seeping through the rooftop door of the Burnham Building moments before Cedric and I were hauled away.
+But the worst and darkest of evils–the ancient, deliberate, ritual kind–reeks unmistakably of sulphur, of brimstone, of rotten eggs left out in the sun, and I had smelled it seeping through the rooftop door of the Burnham Building moments before being hauled away.

 Two police officers burst out of the door to the floor below me.
-Their scents now filled my nostrils, pungent, fermenting detritus from one, boiling lye from the other, neither more evil than most.
+Their scents now filled my nostrils—a pungent, fermenting detritus from one, boiling lye from the other, neither more evil than most.

 “Sorry Herc,” came the voice of my assistant, Cedric, being dragged along behind them.